 Opportunity scoring is one of several popular strategies for prioritizing features on a product roadmap.
 Product teams use this strategy when they want to learn which features customers view as important but are currently unhappy with.
 Improving these features can represent opportunities for the product to win increased customer satisfaction and loyalty and also to attract new customers.

-What is opportunity scoring?
+What is Opportunity Scoring?

 In product management, opportunity scoring is a way to prioritize feature development by identifying the features that customers consider important but underdeveloped or otherwise disappointing.
 You can think of opportunity scoring as an importance-versus-satisfaction analysis.
 (Not to be confused with value vs complexity analysis).

 To conduct opportunity scoring (sometimes called opportunity analysis or gap analysis), you ask customers to rate the importance of several features in your product, and then to rate how satisfied they are with each.
 Those features that score high in importance and low in satisfaction represent your opportunities.
 In other words, these features promise a strong return for the development time and resources you will need to invest in improving them.
 However, bypassing opportunity costs in the prioritization process can lead to poor decision making.

 Opportunity scoring plays a prominent role in several areas of business other than product management, such as marketing, sales, IT management, and even investing.
 Business teams of all types use this approach, which they typically call a gap analysis, to determine where deploying their limited resources will help them achieve the greatest return on investment.